3 Top Luxury Muskoka Resorts to Visit This Summer

 Soaring buildings hug the rocky granite landscape and haute décor includes skylights and sleek furnishings.

-Instead of doing a cannonball off the dock, I floated on my back in the infinity pool (Muskoka’s first) and looked up at the night sky through the top of a 100-year-old long needled pine.
+You can float on your back in the infinity pool (Muskoka’s first) and looked up at the night sky through the top of a 100-year-old long needled pine.

 Getting to Muskoka: If you’re headed to Muskoka Lakes Ontario and want to avoid the traffic, Cameron Air Services offers float plane service on their fleet of Cessna planes to Muskoka, Georgian Bay and Temagami.
 It’s not cheap but the scenic views of the Muskoka Lakes (and Toronto) are unforgettable.